rhizodigital/Omnific/README.md

 # Omnific
-Website frontend template based on Bootstrap
+Website frontend template based on Bootstrap.
+Many child themes built as a head start for client websites.

+## Built with
+ - Bootstrap
+ - jQuery
+ - SASS